2024 Hall of Fame Open

 The 2024 Hall of Fame Open (also known as the Infosys Hall of Fame Open for sponsorship reasons) was a men's professional tennis tournament played on outdoor grass courts.
 It was the 48th and final edition of the tournament as an ATP 250 event on the 2024 ATP Tour.
 It took place at the International Tennis Hall of Fame in Newport, Rhode Island, United States, from July 15 through July 21, 2024.
 Marcos Giron won the singles final, defeating Alex Michelsen to claim his first ATP Tour title.
-André Göransson and Sem Verbeek won the doubles title with victory over Robert Cash and JJ Tracy in the final.
+André Göransson and Sem Verbeek won the doubles title with a victory over Robert Cash and JJ Tracy in the final.